Aston Botterell: Economy

 The economy of Aston Botterell has always been very much dependent on agriculture and to an extent is still today; it is situated on Old Red Sandstone, which provides good farming conditions.
 The 1831 census of England and Wales recorded 76% of the population of the village as being employed in agriculture declining to 33% in the 1881 census.
-Agriculture is still a large part of the area's economy; according to the 2001 census, 25.2% of Aston's Botterell's population are still employed within the agriculture, hunting and forestry industries.
+Agriculture is still a large part of the area's economy; according to the 2001 census, 25.2% of Aston's Botterell's population were still employed within the agriculture, hunting and forestry industries.
 The wholesale and retail trade and repair of motor vehicles was the second highest employment sector, with 16% of the population, and manufacturing the third at 15.1%.
-An economic analysis performed by Shropshire County Council in 2008 revealed that workers in the Bridgnorth region typically work more hours than the English average and have a lower weekly wage.
+An economic analysis performed by Shropshire County Council in 2008 revealed that workers in the Bridgnorth region typically worked more hours than the English average and had a lower weekly wage.